 When Hope Feels Like a Foreign Language

 Yasmin is sitting at her kitchen table at 11:47 PM, her tea gone cold.
-She’s been in the same spot for two hours — not scrolling, not crying, just sitting with the particular hollowness that follows a day that was supposed to feel better.
+She’s been in the same spot for two hours.
+Not scrolling, not crying.
+Just sitting with the particular hollowness that follows a day that was supposed to feel better.
 She’s done the right things.
 She went to therapy.
 She told a friend what was happening.
 She even made herself take a walk.
 And still, something in her chest insists: this isn’t going to change.
 It’s always going to feel like this.

 That voice is not the truth.
 But right now, in her kitchen, it sounds like it is.

 What you can do is gather evidence.
 Small, specific, real evidence.
 The kind that doesn’t demand you feel anything right now but simply asks you to let the words rest nearby.
-That’s what this post is for.

 The 101 reasons below aren’t toxic positivity.
 They’re not an instruction to smile through your pain or pretend the hard thing isn’t happening.
-They’re an invitation — taken one reason at a time, on the days when you can — to let something small anchor you back to the knowledge that life has more dimensions than the one you’re currently living inside.
+They’re an invitation.
+Taken one reason at a time, on the days when you can.
+To let something small anchor you back to the knowledge that life has more dimensions than the one you’re currently living inside.

 And for the days when even one reason feels like too much?
 That’s okay too.
 This list will still be here.